elastio/bon/website/src/guide/basics/optional-members.md

     .call();
 ```

+You can also reference other members in the default expression.
+See [`#[builder(default)]`](../../reference/builder/member/default#evaluation-context) reference for details.

 ## Conditional building

-Now that you know how optional members work you can check out the ["Conditional building" design patterns](./conditional-building) or continue studying other features of `bon` by following the "Next page" link at the bottom.
+Now that you know how optional members work you can check out the [Conditional building](../patterns/conditional-building) design patterns or continue studying other features of `bon` by following the "Next page" link at the bottom.